 This is the time of year when people begin to announce what they are thankful for and how they are blessed with the celebration of Thanksgiving.

 Yes, I can spend my column dedicated to word after word of how I am blessed to have a happy, healthy family.
 I am blessed to be able to work every day in the newspaper business, my true calling.
 I am blessed to have a handful of loyal friends who are much like an extended family.
-I am blessed to live and work in a community that I truly cherish with its rich history and wonderful people.
+I am blessed to live and work in a community that I truly cherish with her rich history and wonderful people.

 But, let’s get down to a true blessing.
 I am thankful to have a wild, often dysfunctional, but loving family that has created some lasting memories over the Thanksgiving holidays.